Table of Contents

 The factoring company assumes the responsibility of collecting payments from your customers – either on a permanent or temporary basis – and keeps a small percentage of the total invoice amount as their fee.
 A factoring company can buy just a few of your invoices, known as spot factoring, or all of them, known as whole ledger or full-turn factoring.
 To learn about the cost of factoring, please visit our Small Business Factoring page or the Frequently Asked Questions page.

 A company can factor invoices in four simple steps:

-- The factor verifies the invoice and runs a credit check on that client
+- The factor verifies the invoice and runs a credit check on the account debtor

 - The factor advances a portion of the outstanding amount

 - Once the invoice is paid, the business gets the remainder minus the discount rate and any additional fees

 - Gives businesses working capital in 24 to 48 hours without taking out a loan or opening a line of credit.

 - Eliminates the wait time associated with collecting payment from customers in exchange for a small fee

 - Factoring companies can take over accounts receivable management for the invoices they’ve factored, eliminating or reducing the need for back office staff.

 - With a positive cash flow, businesses can use the money to not only pay employees on time but also grow the enterprise, look for new clients, purchase new assets or offer more competitive salaries to their employees.